jddmartin/hehe_questions/README.md

 ## Introductory (high-school/first year)

+1. (Knowledge) What have you learned so far about elements like helium that make it hard to believe a bond is likely to form between two of their atoms?
+[Answer.](./answers/noblegas.md)
+2.

 ## Intermediate

 1. The helium atoms (and dimers) are travelling at XX m/s.
 Compute the expected angle of the first diffraction peak.
 How well does your number agree with Fig. 2 of the paper?\